rumstil/eqspellparser/readme.md

 http://www.microsoft.com/downloads/details.aspx?FamilyId=333325FD-AE52-4E35-B531-508D977D32A6&displaylang=en

-#How To Help#
+# How To Help #

 You can help improve this parser even if you're not a programmer.

-If you discover spell descriptions that you think are incorrect or incomplete please send me an email at raidloot@gmail.com with an explanation or a link to more information.
+This parser is an attempt to gather the collected knowledge of players into a formal set of rules.
+If you discover spell descriptions that you think are incorrect or incomplete please send me an email at raidloot@gmail.com.